ribarrag/Data_visualizations/visualization3_4.md

 <img src="Draft_graph.jpg" alt="Draft of modified graph with inflation data in the U.S. from 2019 to 2022", width="500"
      height="600", class = "center">
 </div>

+## Comments from surveys
+## Some of the comments from the surveys are incluided in the draft as comments in
+# CHANGE COLOR->green

+## Final version